A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: Introduction

 A fundamental theorem for the class of recognizable (or regular) string languages is the B\"uchi-Elgot-Trakhtenbrot theorem \cite{buc60,buc62,elg61,tra61} (for short: BET-theorem).
 It states that a string language is recognizable by a finite-state automaton if and only if it is MSO-definable, i.e., definable by a closed formula of monadic second-order logic (MSO logic).
-This theorem has been generalized in several directions: (i)~for structures different from strings, such as, e.g., trees \cite{thawri68,don70}, traces \cite{tho90,chogue93}, and pictures \cite{giaresseitho96}, and (ii)~for weighted automata \cite{drogas07,drogas09,gasmon18}.
+This theorem has been generalized in several directions: (i)~for structures different from strings, such as, e.g., trees \cite{thawri68,don70}, nested words \cite{alumad09,bol08}, traces \cite{tho90,chogue93}, and pictures \cite{giaresseitho96}, and (ii)~for weighted automata \cite{drogas07,drogas09,gasmon18}.
 Moreover, (iii)~the BET-theorem was extended to classes of languages which go beyond recognizability by finite-state automata.
 In \cite{lauschthe94} context-free languages were characterized by an extension of MSO logic in which formulas have the form $\exists M. \varphi$, where $M$ is a matching (of the positions of the given string) and $\varphi$ is a formula of MSO logic (or even first-order logic).
 A similar result was obtained in \cite{fravou15} for realtime indexed languages.
-Inspired by this third direction, in \cite{vogdroher16}, for each storage type $S$ an extended weighted MSO logic was introduced and a BET-theorem for weighted $S$-automata was proved; in that logic formulas have the form $\exists B. \varphi$ where $B$ is a behaviour of $S$ (of the same length as the input string) and $\varphi$ is a formula of weighted MSO logic.
+Inspired by this third direction, in \cite{vogdroher16}, for each storage type $S$ an extended weighted MSO logic was introduced and a BET-theorem for weighted $S$-automata was proved; in that logic formulas have the form $\exists B. \varphi$ where $B$ is a behaviour of~$S$ (of the same length as the input string) and $\varphi$ is a formula of weighted MSO logic.

 The BET-theorems in (iii) above can be captured by the following scheme.
-Let us consider a class of ``$X$-recognizable'' languages, and suppose that we have defined for every input alphabet $A$ a set of graphs $\cG[X,A]$ and a mapping $\pi\colon \cG[X,A]\to A^*$.
+Let us consider a class of ``$X$-recognizable'' languages (where, e.g., $X$ is a storage type), and suppose that we have defined for every input alphabet $A$ a set of graphs $\cG[X,A]$ and a mapping $\pi\colon \cG[X,A]\to A^*$.
 For every string $w\in A^*$, let $\cG[X,w]$ be the set of all graphs $g\in\cG[X,A]$ such that $\pi(g)=w$; intuitively, the graphs in $\cG[X,w]$ are ``extensions'' of the string $w$.
 In this situation, the BET-theorem says that a language $L\subseteq A^*$ is $X$-recognizable if and only if there is a closed formula $\phi$ of MSO logic on graphs such that